wrmswd/GitGroup7/README.md

 - Woramon Sawasdee

 ## Project Description
-This is Git collaborative assignment of Group7
+This is Git collaborate assignment of Group7